Travel Guide to Pernik, Bulgaria

 The District Museum of History is located on Fizkulturna Street.
 The museum began in 1957 and houses many historical artifacts and documents.
 It is a “must-see” for any history buff.
 Top this with a visit to Saint John of Rila, a church built in 1919 that offers some impressive architectural detail.

 In the 1950s, the Palace of Culture opened to rave reviews.
 The palace is home to many orchestral shows, musical demonstrations, and theatrical productions.
 The Palace of Culture is connected to and part of the Boian Danovski Theatre.
 In addition, an art school shares the premise.

 In early January, the Surva International Festival of the Masquerade Games is held in the city.
-This celebration of regional dances and traditional costume is not to be missed.
-Successful harvests, a New Year, dancing, eating, and partying are all enjoyed with flourish.
+This celebration of regional dances and the traditional costumes are not to be missed.
+Successful harvests, a New Year, dancing, eating, and partying are all enjoyed with a flourish.

 Hotel Struma is located in Krakra Square.
 The hotel houses 51 double rooms and five suites.
 This is one of the fancier area hotels.
 Rooms have minibars, private bathrooms with a deep bathing tub, satellite television, room service, and telephones.
 There are night clubs and restaurants nearby.

 At Hotel Atlas, there are five rooms available.
 Rooms are basic with only a private bath, but there is plenty to visit in the immediate vicinity.
 The railway station is near the hotel.